J-pop スタイル の概要

 As the Shōwa era changed to the succeding Heisei era, the Japanese music market was at the same moment shifting from vinyl records to CDs as the primary music format.
 This change of era, along with stylistic and marketing changes in the Japanese music industry, prompted the need for a new term.
 After the Shōwa Emperor's death on January 7, 1989, Most industries in Japan have been subject to mourning and refrained from selling. the market for popular music -- and particularly upbeat danceable music -- became subdued; this effect lasted well into the summer of 1989, when dance tunes gradually made the market active again.

 At this time, the Tokyo-based radio station J-Wave popularized the term "J-pop" and helped it become widespread.
 Although J-wave played only Japanese dance music, it diffused the new term "J-pop" and helped promote it in the wider Asian market.
-This followed a pattern which began around the same period of using "J" to identify Japan and Japanese products, for example, the J-League (Japanese Football League - 1993), JT (Japan Tobacco - 1985), JR (Japan Railways Group- 1987), amongst others.
+This followed a pattern which began around the same period of using "J" to identify Japan and Japanese products, for example, the J-League (Japan Professional Football League - 1993), JT (Japan Tobacco - 1985), JR (Japan Railways Group- 1987), amongst others.
 J-wave diffused a new technical term "J-pop" which a music genre after 1990. but it was not immediately packaged for their products.

 In the feverish climate of the Japanese asset price bubble (1986-1992), the Japanese music market made these dance tunes called J-pop a symbol of the prosperity of the Japanese economy.
 In 1993, Tower Records Japan created a dedicated section in its shops for J-pop, and its subsequent popularity cemented the term in common use at home and abroad.